Karthik150502-2/resizify-images/README.md

 # How to setup Graphite and Github

 ## Prerequisites:
--	Sign in to Graphite with a Github account, [https://app.graphite.dev/activate](#sign-in-to-graphite)
+-	Sign in to Graphite with a Github account, [Sign Up to Grahite](https://app.graphite.dev/activate)
 -	Create an Account with Gadget